jameslnewell/xhr-mock/packages/xhr-mock/README.md

 <script src="https://unpkg.com/xhr-mock/dist/xhr-mock.js"></script>
 ```

-Now you can start using the global variable `XHRMock` in your scripts.
+Now you can start using the global, `XHRMock`, in your scripts.

 ## <a name="usage">Usage</a>